 1 in every 8000 to 1 in every 30000 live births are estimated to have Pierre Robin syndrome.
 It affects babies all over the world.
 So…

-What is Pierre Robin Sequence syndrome all about?
+What is Pierre Robin Sequence syndrome?

 One such patient has been operated in our hospital around four years back & has been in regular follow-ups.
 She was born with Pierre Robins syndrome.
-She had a cleft palate, glossoptosis and a smaller than usual or hypoplastic mandible.
+She also had a cleft palate, glossoptosis and a smaller than usual or hypoplastic mandible.

-The patient has remained in our follow up for more than 4 years now, her mandibular position has improved and she speaks very well too.
+The patient has remained in our follow up for more than 4 years now.
+Her mandibular position has improved and she speaks very well too.